If you’re planning a trip to Patagonia, chances are you’ve heard of Perito Moreno, Argentina’s constantly advancing glacier.

 The fjords, glaciers and magnificent scenery of Chilean Patagonia attract visitors to this vast wilderness every year.
 And you can roll it all into this one trip.

-Here’s everything you need to know about visiting San Rafael Glacier and lagoon.
+Here’s everything you need to know about visiting Laguna San Rafael & glacier.

 - The glacier is located within the San Rafael National Park, the largest in the Aysén Region of southern Chile.

 - The national park covers almost 4 million acres and includes the entire Northern Patagonian Ice Field.

 - The ice field has many glaciers, the largest 2 being San Quintin and San Rafael, both falling into the Pacific Ocean.

 - The glacier is about 70 metres tall and about 4 kilometres long, disappearing into the Patagonian Ice Cap beyond the horizon.